nigelcharman/ombfw-videos/reporting-omb-video/script.md

 The observation will be synchronised to our CAMS map within an hour.

-Watch the `Using the CAMS weed map video` to see how to view it.
+Watch the `Using the CAMS weed map video` to see how to view and update it.

 ---